L422Y/megamap/README.md

 two foundational classes, `LoadableMap` and `CachedLoadableMap`, each offering distinct capabilities.
 This library is ideal for sophisticated mapping solutions where enhanced control over data storage and retrieval is needed.

+Ideally, this library is meant to be used in conjunction with a data store (e.g. a database, API, etc.), and/or state management solution, such as [pinia](https://github.com/vuejs/pinia).

 ## Features

 MegaMap provides a suite of TypeScript classes for advanced key-value mapping, each offering unique capabilities: